ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ~~~

 1. Upload: Clients split inputs into s >= 2 shares, encrypt each share for a different
-   Aggregator, and send these encrypted shares to the Leader.
-Clients continue
+   Aggregator, and send these encrypted shares to the aggregators.
-   this process until a "batch" of data is collected.
 2. Verify: Upon receipt of an encrypted share, the Leader sends it to the respective
    Aggregator.
 Each Aggregator decrypts the share, computes a proof from the respective
    share, sends this proof to the leader.
 Once the Leader collects all proofs for